 It started well: it opened a Chrome browser and navigated to the Apify Twitter page:

 However, it failed to print the data.
-Instead, I got this runtime error:
+Instead, we got this runtime error:

-ChatGPT is pretty good at rectifying code.
+ChatGPT is pretty good at rectifying code errors.
 The best thing is you don't even need to spend time typing.
 Just taking a screenshot and uploading it usually does the trick.

-So, I took a screenshot of the error I received and uploaded it into ChatGPT.
+So, we took a screenshot of the error and uploaded it into ChatGPT.

 It recognized the problem and responded with a solution: